Clara is the Price

-Synopsis
+Plot

 In a city on Spain's Costa Brava, Clara Valverde, a beautiful young woman, lives with her husband Juan.
 They seem to have a perfect marriage.
-Juan is an architect and has planned a daring urbanistic project.
+Juan is an architect and has planned a daring urban project.
 In reality, the project is not viable.
-Clara, to keep her marriage and finances afloat, works as a porno actress in an underground film industry.
+Clara, to keep her marriage and finances afloat, works as a porn actress in an underground film industry.
 In spite of her job and her marriage, Clara is still a virgin.
-Her marriage has never been consummated because her husband is impotent for which she blames herself.
-In her work she does not allow to be penetrated.
-One day she goes to a meeting with Kellerman, an American millionaire who seems to be interested in bringing Juan's project into fruition.
-However, Clara soon learns that what he really wants is to blackmail her.
-The owner of the house, Jorge, finds out Claras's real occupation and threatens to tell the truth to her husband if she does not have sex with the American.
+Her marriage has never been consummated because her husband is impotent, for which she blames herself.
+In her work she does not allow herself to be penetrated.
+One day she goes to a meeting with Kellerman, an American millionaire who seems to be interested in bringing Juan's project to fruition.
+However, she soon learns that what he really wants is to blackmail her.
+The owner of the house, Jorge, finds out her occupation and threatens to tell her husband if she does not have sex with the American.

 Clara is brutally raped by Kellerman.
-She then finds out that not only her husband is not impotent as she had thought, he has had sex with other women including Clara's friend.
-Juan also has a homosexual relationship with Miguel, the director of the pornographic films.
-She finally realizes that she has been only a coin exchanged in the hands of the men around her.
-Armed with a gun, Clara takes revenge killing Kellerman, humiliating Jorge and Miguel shooting them too.
+She then finds out that her husband is not impotent; he has had sex with other women, including Clara's friend.
+Juan has a homosexual relationship with Miguel, the director of the pornographic films.
+Armed with a gun, she takes revenge, killing Kellerman and humiliating Jorge and Miguel before shooting them too.